1919 All-Ireland Senior Football Championship final

-The 1919 All-Ireland Senior Football Championship Final was the 32nd All-Ireland Final and the deciding match of the 1919 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1919 All-Ireland Senior Football Championship final was the 32nd All-Ireland Final and the deciding match of the 1919 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Wexford were the reigning champions, having completed a first senior four-in-a-row in 1918.
 However, Wexford did not qualify for the 1919 final as they were knocked out in the semi-final of that year's Leinster Senior Football Championship.

+Match

+Summary

 Kildare won an extremely one-sided final, with goals from Frank "Joyce" Conlan and Jim O'Connor.

-This was Galway's first appearance in an All-Ireland football final.
+This was Galway's first appearance in an All-Ireland SFC final.
 They would not win the All-Ireland football title until 1925, having also been beaten in the final of 1922.